ml-phan/knowledge-base/README.md

 **Steps**
 1. Group dataset by ann_id
-2. The object inside the dataset includes document information where the annotations are made by the name of variables
+2. The objects inside the dataset includes document information where the annotations are made by the name of variables
 3. Save the documents to jsonl